shyampurk/Vonage-Hotline-App/README.md

 You will see five predefined callee names and a defaul number placeholder "1234" assigned to each fo them.
 Replace the default number for Bob with your mobile numbers (without the '+' sign).
 This will be used to test the app to mobile call.

+## Run the app

+### Step 1: Run the server

+Open a new terminal and switch to the [server](/server) sub directory.

+Run the server

+          npm start

+### Step 2: Run the client

+Open a new terminal and switch to the [client](/client) sub directory.

+Run the client

+          ng serve

+This will compile the Angular application.
+It will take some time to compile and run a local server on http://localhost:4200.

+### Step 3: Launch the app

+*Note: This step requires the overriding of CORS handling at the browser side.
+On Chrome, you can use the "Moesif Orign & CORS Changer" extension and enable it while testing this app.*

+Open a browser and launch the app at http://localhost:4200.

+Login as john and then you can see the hotline app UI with the buttons for initiatiing the direct calls with pre-defined callees.

+Click on the button representing "Bob" and you should see the button color change from red to amber and then to green as the call initialization proceeds.
+Wait for a few seconds and you should get a call on the phone number that you configured for Bob.